JulienfLeBoucher/OC_MLOps_credit_scoring/README.md

 ![second_tab_local](./dashboard_screenshots/local_interpretability.png)

 Finally, the last tab is a comparison zone.
-First, you can choose the kind of customers you want to compare too.
+First, you can choose the kind of customers you want the selected customer to be compared to.

 ![third_tab_group](./dashboard_screenshots/group_choice.png)